Psychological tests: are you for or against?

 Yes, that is a polarizing way to ask the question.
 It certainly doesn’t leave room for nuanced biblical thought.
 This is better: how do we even begin to think biblically about psychological testing?

 It’s a two-step process.
-First you have to know something about psychological tests.
+First, you have to know something about psychological tests.
 Second, you bring that knowledge to Scripture and shed light on it.
 The first part is a little complicated.
 There are thousands of psychological tests out there.
-Some try to get at the details of intellectual functioning (e.g., the Wechsler Intelligence tests), some try to identify personality themes – good and bad – that impact our work and relationships (e.g. the MMPI*), others are less popular tests that are deeply embedded in a particular theory of the person and are trying to apply that theory to everyday life.
-When we talk about psychological tests we are usually talking about the personality tests, especially those used in pre-marital counseling.
+Some try to get at the details of intellectual functioning (e.g., the Wechsler Intelligence tests), some try to identify personality themes—good and bad—that impact our work and relationships (e.g., the MMPI*), and others are less popular tests that are deeply embedded in a particular theory of the person and are trying to apply that theory to everyday life.
+When we talk about psychological tests, we are usually talking about the personality tests.

-When you first bring your knowledge of psychological tests to Scripture . . . hmm . . . you don’t come up with very much, at least I don’t.
+When you first bring your knowledge of psychological tests to Scripture, you don’t come up with very much, at least I don’t.
 Let’s keep thinking biblically, but an initial scan of Scripture might suggest that we don’t have to make a big deal out of personality tests.
-They are one way of gathering information from a person, and gathering information is a critical feature of ministry – it is tough to apply Scripture to a person we don’t know.
+They are one way of gathering information from a person, and gathering information is a critical feature of ministry—it is tough to apply Scripture to a person we don’t know.
 We pursue this information in all kinds of ways.
-We ask friends (with permission, of course), we read personal journals that the person allows us to read, we ask all kinds of questions, we watch the person relate to others, we might even ask about high school grades, or even talk about a profile that came out of a personality test.
+We ask friends (with permission, of course), we read personal journals that the person allows us to read, we ask all kinds of questions, we watch the person relate to others, we might even ask about high school grades or talk about a profile that came out of a personality test.
 All data has its biases and a hint of the dubious (I am going to put my best foot forward if you are asking me questions), but as we walk along with someone and bring together different kinds of information, we can actually know someone accurately, though never exhaustively.

 At this point, Scripture really kicks in.
 Scripture takes our knowledge of the person and places it in the larger context of allegiances and kingdoms.
 No psychological test will do that for you.